Bipolar Symptoms In Men: What To Watch For

 A person living with bipolar disorder may experience mania or hypomania (a less severe manic phase) during high points, which can lead to feelings of euphoria, heightened energy levels, and personality changes, among other symptoms.

 In a depressive state, someone with bipolar disorder may experience feelings of intense sadness or numbness, or lose interest in the activities that they usually enjoy.
-Some people may experience times when they feel relatively “normal” between episodes of mania and depression.
+Some people with bipolar disorder may experience times when they feel relatively “normal” between episodes of mania and depression.
 Patterns can vary from person to person, and these constant shifts in mood can happen unexpectedly and interrupt normal life functions like sleep, concentration, and behavior.

 People experiencing severe episodes of mania or depression may also develop psychotic symptoms, which can include delusions, hallucinations, and disorganized thinking.
 In addition to bipolar disorder signs, an individual may exhibit symptoms of comorbid disorders.
 Many mental health disorders commonly co-occur with bipolar disorder, including anxiety disorders, substance use disorder, and conduct disorders.
 Bipolar disorder can also impact a person’s physical well-being.
 Research shows that rates of heart disease are higher in those with bipolar disorder.
 Additionally, bipolar disorder is associated with a significantly increased risk of suicide